Medical Air Technology | Tel: +44 (0)844 871 2100

 Radiopharmacies, stem cell laboratories, cytotoxic pharmacies, gene therapy, total parenteral nutrition (TPN) and in vitro fertilisation (IVF) all require aseptic conditions.

-The design, layout and placement of cleanrooms has a significant impact on processes, behaviours and communications.
+It is also important to note that the design, layout and placement of cleanrooms has a significant impact on processes, behaviours and communications.
 A good design proactively supports processes such as flow, visual management, standard work, and excellence in workplace organisation, whereas a bad design may actually create waste and make flow more difficult.